Performance Max campaigns frustrate many Google Ads marketers for being a black box.

 In most Google Ads accounts, only a few SKUs drive most spend and revenue.
 Leave these top performers in the original campaign, and build new campaigns for the rest of your SKUs.

-You may segment those by category, performance, or margins.
+You may want to segment those by category, performance, or margins.
 The more data you have, the more campaigns you can build.

 6. Focus On Best-Sellers